chriopter/lcd-alarm-clock-smart/README.md

 - Alarm Clock with Beeper (in this case Lexon Flip with DCF77 RTC (i think)
 - ESP32-C3 Microcontroller
 - Low Pass Filter, in my case	Resistor with 10 Ω &	Capacitor (0.1 µF)

+## Wiring Power
+- Wire Up 3.3V and GND Pins of the ESP to the Battery.
+In my testing, the ESP32 even runs on 2xAAA Rechargeable Eneloops (2,4v).

 ## Wiring the Low Pass Filter
 The low pass filter is to smooth the signal from the beeper for correct detection.